franklinr/progIHstove/README.md

 const int RELAY2RAISE = 2;
 const int RELAY3ON = 4;
 const int RELAY4OFF = 16;

+To select the recipe to run, I connected two pushbuttons to 34 and 35.
+There is an extra LED that is used to illuminate the screen that is connected to 23. const int BUTTON1 = 35;
+const int BUTTON2 = 34;
+const int DISPLAYLED = 23;

 I had a [Kuzyatech Sharp Memory Display](http://kuzyatech.com/sharp-memory-lcd-breakout-a2) laying around that I decided to use for the display.
   I used these connections to the ESP32 pins.